mmmirrra/mmmirrra.github.io/_posts/2024-03-30-ProgrammingLanguageTheory-requirements-designPrinciples.markdown

   - The functionality of the language must be well combined
   - Generality, Orthogonality, Consistency
 - Support of abstraction
-  - Programming languages must be able to abstract and represent real-world objects and perform certain operations on them
+  - Programming languages must be able to abstract and represent real-world object and perform certain operations on them
-  - Data abstraction, control abstraction, defining abstract data types
+  - Data abstraction, control abstraction, defining abstract data type
 - Complexity control
   - Programming languages must be able to control complex targets and how they are handled
   - Encapsulation, modularization